KevinTrinh1227/Prize-Pick-Predictions/README.md

    ```
 ### 🚀 Execute the app in terminal

-1. Run the main file
+1. Run the main file and wait untill 100% of players has been processed

    ```sh
    python main.py
    ```
-2. Deploy the Flask app
+2. Deploy the Flask app and view recommendations

    ```sh
    python app.py